segmentio/segment-docs/src/personas/using-personas-data.md

 ## Compatible Personas Destinations

-### Top Personas Destinations

-This list includes the most important Personas Destinations that we support today, and which we consider industry-standard tools that most businesses use for personalization and marketing.
-Please note that this list does not include warehouses.
+The table below includes the _most important_ Personas Destinations that we support today, and which we consider industry-standard tools that most businesses use for personalization and marketing.
+(This list does not include warehouses.)

 > info ""
 > Software changes quickly, and this list is subject to change.